usma1000/AR2017/README.md

 `yo yeogurt:layout one-col`: Creates a new layout file.

-`yo yeogurt:page contact --layout=one-col`: Optional layout to extend from (base is default).
+`yo yeogurt:layout contact --layout=one-col`: Optional layout to extend from (base is default).